swansama/docsy-example/content/en/community guidelines/_index.md

 {{% blocks/lead color="secondary" %}}

-<H1>Guidelines:</H1>
+## Guidelines:

-Using welcoming and inclusive language
+* Using welcoming and inclusive language

-Being respectful of differing viewpoints and experiences
+* Being respectful of differing viewpoints and experiences

-Gracefully accepting constructive criticism
+* Gracefully accepting constructive criticism

-Focusing on what is best for the community
+* Focusing on what is best for the community

-Showing empathy towards other community members
+* Showing empathy towards other community members

 {{% /blocks/lead %}}
 {{< blocks/section >}}

-<H1>Examples of unacceptable behavior by participants include:</H1>
+## Examples of unacceptable behavior by participants include:

-The use of sexualized language or imagery and unwelcome sexual attention or advances
+* The use of sexualized language or imagery and unwelcome sexual attention or advances

-Trolling, insulting/derogatory comments, and personal or political attacks
+* Trolling, insulting/derogatory comments, and personal or political attacks

-Public or private harassment
+* Public or private harassment

-Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Publishing others' private information, such as a physical or electronic address, without explicit permission

-Other conduct which could reasonably be considered inappropriate in a professional setting
+* Other conduct which could reasonably be considered inappropriate in a professional setting